ITDevLtd/MCVirt/Documentation/Cluster.rst

 **Note:** Always run the mcvirt cluster add command from the source machine, containing VMs, connecting to a remote node that is blank.

-The new node must be configured on separate network/VLAN for McVirt cluster communication.
+The new node must be configured on separate network/VLAN for MCVirt cluster communication.

-The IP address for this network must be stored in the McVirt configuration file and can be retrieved from the machine, by running ``mcvirt info``.
+The IP address for this network must be stored in the MCVirt configuration file and can be retrieved from the machine, by running ``mcvirt info``.